Royal Python

 IUCN status Least Concern

-The Royal python is classified as Least Concern by the International Union for Conservation of Nature.
+The Ball python is classified as Least Concern by the International Union for Conservation of Nature.

 Current population estimate